HeleneRebelo/Unsupervised-ML---Clustering/README.md

 /src: Inside this folder, you will find the Notebook with the codes.

-## Data Cleaning and Preparation
+## Data Source, Cleaning and Preparation

-The dataset consisted of 5,235 songs, but after cleaning the data, using only numeric values, and eliminating duplicates, the total was reduced to 5,114 songs.
+The dataset consisted of 5,235 song titles with Spotify audio features that describe them.
+After cleaning the data, using only numeric values, and eliminating duplicates, the total was reduced to 5,114 songs.

 ### Dataset